Isaac-DeFrain/presentations/Nomadic_scientific_seminar_5-25-2021/bootstrapping_spec.md

 The bootstrapping node has seen majority peer support for a header

-The bootstrapping node only needs to download each (header, operations) pair once and cross-validate against peer hashes
+The bootstrapping node downloads each (header, operations) pair, cross-validates against peer hashes if possible, and determines majority support before adding either to the prevalidated sets

 - Doing:
-  - requesting latest block headers within a suffix of the major branch
+  - requesting block headers within a suffix of the major branch
   - requesting corresponding operations
   - cross-validating a portion of the history
-  - enqueuing headers and operations in the pipes
+  - moving headers and operations to the prevalidated sets

 - Not doing:
+  - not enqueuing headers/operations
   - not applying blocks

 If a new major header (with higher fitness) is found during this phase:

 - adjust `current_head`
 - adjust level of validation phase
-- if on the same branch, keep the same requests and add any new ones
+- wil be on the same branch by majority rule, keep the same requests and add any new ones
-- if not on the same branch, delete requests down to common branch and add new ones

 ### Applying blocks

 The bootstrapping node has received all requested headers and operations for the target suffix

 - Doing:
-  - continue enqueuing headers and operations into the pipes
+  - enqueuing headers and operations into the pipes
   - applying blocks

 - Not doing:
-  - not requesting branches
-  - not requesting headers
+  - not requesting any data
-  - not requesting operations
+  - not handling any messages

-If a new major header (with higher fitness) is found during this phase:

-- adjust `current_head`
-- return to validation phase
-- if on the same branch, keep everything in the pipes and add any new headers/operations
-- if not on the same branch, delete headers and operations in pipes down to the common branch

 ## Properties